neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 [10 second systemd enforced timeout](https://github.com/neondatabase/aws/blob/0a5280b383e43c063d43cbf87fa026543f6d6ad4/.github/ansible/systemd/pageserver.service#L16).
 This means we are shutting down without flushing ephemeral layers and have to reingest data in order to serve requests after restarting, potentially making first request latencies worse.

-This problem is not yet very acutely felt in storage controller managed pageservers since they tenant density is much lower there.
+This problem is not yet very acutely felt in storage controller managed pageservers since tenant density is much lower there.
 However, we are planning on eventually migrating all pageservers to storage controller management, so it makes sense to solve the issue proactively.

 ## Requirements

+- Pageserver re-deployments cause minimal downtime for tenants
 - The storage controller exposes HTTP API hooks for draining and filling tenant shards from a given pageserver.
 Said hooks can be used by an orchestrator proces or a human operator.
 - The storage controller exposes some HTTP API to cancel draining and filling background operations.